George Outerbridge: A Philadelphia Fellow in WWI France

 Read more

 The links below will direct you to the catalog record or finding aid of the resource listed.
-Remember to check our library catalog and finding aids – these are only some of the great sources we have about the anti-vaccination movement!
+Remember to check our library catalog and finding aids – these are only some of the great sources we have about the influenza pandemic!

 Primary sources